davidzeng0/sange/README.md

 ### ffmpeg

-Building ffmpeg from source may boost performance<br>
+building ffmpeg from source may boost performance<br>
-Known Issue: the default TLS library (gnutls) that ships with ffmpeg causes an infinite loop.
-Building with OpenSSL may fix that issue.
+**known issue: the default TLS library (gnutls) that ships with ffmpeg causes an infinite loop. building with OpenSSL fixes that issue.**

 ```bash
 apt install pkg-config libssl-dev libmp3lame-dev libopus-dev libvorbis-dev nasm